sg00dwin/origin-server/openshift-pep/openshift-pep-001.md

 Backwards Compatibility
 -----------------------
 All changes are additive and backwards compatible.
-Existing CLIs might not give first class messages about deactivated gears but the messages should be returned from the nodes anyway.
+Existing CLIs might not give first class messages about deactivated gears but reasonable messages should be returned from the nodes anyway.

 Rationale